Gretta – Counsellor

 I work with individuals, couples and families.
 I hope that people I work with find me non-judgmental and open to really listening and getting to know them in order to work towards change.
-I endeavor to be responsive to their needs as an individual, while often incorporating an ‘Acceptance and Commitment Therapy’ (ACT) approach.
+I endeavour to be responsive to their presenting needs, while often incorporating an ‘Acceptance and Commitment Therapy’ (ACT) approach.
 This approach utilises mindfulness to increase awareness and effective management of difficult thoughts, feelings and sensations.
 It also supports people to connect with their values and ‘choice points’, to become more intentional in choices towards the person they want to be.

-It can be very daunting and confronting to sit and talk about ourselves.
-I strongly believe that change is very difficult without gaining some awareness of our own thoughts, emotions and habits.
-A good counselling relationship can provide a space to be supported while working through difficulties, in order to reflect on how different actions can lead to improvements in our lives.
+Though it can be daunting to sit and talk about ourselves, I strongly believe that change is very difficult without gaining some awareness of our own thoughts, emotions and habits.
+A good counselling relationship can provide a space to be supported while working through difficulties, often leading to improved life satisfaction, relationships and wellbeing.

 I feel really privileged to get to work with people presenting with a diverse range of issues and experiences.
-It’s always so rewarding to share in the process of clients gaining significant insight into their past and present difficulties, and how they can break unhelpful patterns in their lives.
-I feel very fortunate to work in a team of incredibly knowledgeable and committed professionals who have a wealth of experience and are passionate about the work they do.
+It’s always so rewarding to share in the process of clients gaining significant insight into their past and present difficulties, and developing skills to change their lives.

 I work with people who are worried about their own gambling habits, or the gambling habits of a loved one.